Macrometacorp/tutorial-addressbook-streams/README.md

 5. npm run start
 ```

-3. Once you have the app running, you will be presented with a page to log in with your Macrometa account.
-Add your Macrometa account email and password.
+3. Rename `.env.sample` to `.env` and update the `REACT_APP_GDN_URL` with `https://gdn.paas.macrometa.io`

-4. The GDN url has to be provided in `src/util/constants.js` file.
-The user will then be asked to select one region in the GUI.
+4. Once you have the app running, you will be presented with a page to log in with your Macrometa account.
+Add your Macrometa account email and password and the user will then be asked to select one region in the GUI.

 5. Deploy on GH Pages:

 ```